Hey Society6,

 Measurements made with PixelStick, T-shirt pictured is for upcoming RPG Moonhunters by Kitfox.

-UPDATE: Got a mail from Society 6 and it was a bit cryptic but I think this is so t-short motives can’t be copyright infriged because of low-res?
+UPDATE: Got a mail from Society 6 and it was a bit cryptic but I think this is so t-shirt motives can’t be copyright infriged because of low-res?
 Pretty sad (but somewhat understandable).

 Ach Adobe,